 The End of the Ming Empire

 Following the death of Nurhaci in 1626, Hung Taiji continued the Manchu attacks on the Ming Empire.
 In 1635, he was presented with the imperial seal of the Yan Empire by the Mongolian ruling court which officially recognized him as their Khan or ruler.
-In 1636, he renamed his empire the Great Qing Empire, but did not live to conquer Beijing as he died in 1643.
+In 1636, he renamed his empire the Great Qing Empire but did not live to conquer Beijing as he died in 1643.

 By the time of Hung Taiji’s death, rebel groups had taken over control of most of the Ming Empire.
-After winning wars against his rivals, Li Zicheng emerged as leader of the entire rebel army.
-The Qing Dynasty began in 1644 with the conquer of Beijing by Li Zicheng’s rebel army, after his army attacked and defeated Ming general Wu Sangui (1612-1678).
-This led to the subsequent southern retreat by the Jurchens, Mongols and a Ming army, and the conquer of Beijing by the Manchus.
+After winning wars against his rivals, Li Zicheng emerged as the leader of the entire rebel army.
+The Qing Dynasty began in 1644 with the conquer of Beijing by Li Zicheng’s rebel army after his army attacked and defeated Ming general Wu Sangui (1612-1678).
+This led to the subsequent southern retreat by the Jurchens, Mongols, and a Ming army, and the conquer of Beijing by the Manchus.

 The Qing Empire would eventually become very big, even establishing control in Tibet and Xinjiang.
 Just as the Yan Empire and the Ming Empire, the Qing Dynasty boasted strong rulers who lived a long time at the beginning of the dynastic era.
 During the beginning and middle of this era, the Qing Dynasty enjoyed a prosperous period.
-However, the end of the dynasty was marked by invasions, rebellions, natural disasters and inept ruling courts.
+However, the end of the dynasty was marked by invasions, rebellions, natural disasters, and inept ruling courts.

 Beginnings of the Qing Empire (1644-1722)

-Shunzhi, the child Emperor was the first in line of the rulers of the Qing Dynasty.
+Shunzhi, the child Emperor was the first in a line of the rulers of the Qing Dynasty.
 Dorgon served as regent for Emperor Shunzhi and helped the empire to quickly stabilize and prosper by largely reappointing Ming officials to their imperial posts.

 Perhaps as a test of their loyalty, Dorgon decreed in 1645 that Ming men must shave their hair at the front and create a long pigtail at the back.
 The decree was in fact an ultimatum that stated: "To keep the hair, you lose the head; to keep your head, you cut the hair."
 Tens of thousands of people that resisted the Ming were massacred.
 Soon after, Dorgon died, and in 1661 Emperor Shunzhi also died.